awsdocs/aws-javascript-developer-guide-v2/doc_source/kinesis-examples-capturing-page-scrolling.md

 ## Submitting Records to Kinesis<a name="kinesis-examples-capturing-page-scrolling-submit-records"></a>

 Once each second, if there are records in the array, those pending records are sent to Kinesis\.

+The following code snippet shows this step\. \(See [Capturing Web Page Scroll Progress Code](kinesis-examples-capturing-page-scrolling-full.md) for the full example\.\)

 ```
     // upload data to Amazon Kinesis every second if data exists